Last Updated on November 21, 2020 by Oddmund Groette

 Here are more personal random thoughts on trading:

 I believe many will reject my methodology.
 That’s fine.
 I read a lot of blogs and see a whole lot of different theories.
-Usually the blog post ends like “this is not recommended as a stand alone strategy”.
-I have picked up so many ideas from blogs and traded them, and still the author thinks his strategy is not worthwile as a tradeable strategy.
-The best thing is to trade a lot and trade different strategies.
-Even some erratic equity curves contributes when having about 20 uncorrelated strategies!
+Usually, the blog post ends like “this is not recommended as a stand alone strategy”.
+I have picked up so many ideas from blogs and traded them, and still, the author thinks his strategy is not worthwhile as a tradeable strategy.
+The best thing is to trade a lot and trade with different strategies.
+Even some erratic equity curves contribute when having about 20 uncorrelated strategies!
 (I believe a lot of the blog authors don’t trade).